-To better evaluate our proposed shadow removal method, we ran it using as shadow mask the provided ground truth instead of detected masks.
-In Table 7, we compare the results of our shadow removal with the state of the art methods [10, 19] all using ground truth shadows masks.
+To better evaluate our proposed shadow removal method, we ran it using as shadow mask the provided ground truth instead of the detected masks.
+Table 7 compares the results of our shadow removal with the state of the art methods [10], [19], all using ground truth shadow masks.

-TABLE 7: Evaluation of Shadow Removal using ground truth shadow masks on the UIUC dataset.
+TABLE 7 Evaluation of Shadow Removal Using Ground Truth Shadow Masks on the UIUC Dataset